Phoebe0222/RLTradingStrategy/README.md

 # RLTradingStrategy
-A trading agent with reinforcement learning in OpenAI's customised environment
+A trading agent of reinforcement learning in a customised trading environment, supports the following assets trading:
+- stocks
+- bitcoin
+- options
+    - trading in options is superior to trading in stocks directly ([why](https://www.asx.com.au/documents/resources/UnderstandingOptions.pdf)), so the focus is options trading
+    - the options traded are index options, which add exposures to the market in one trade; later might include trading individual stock options
+    - the trading strategies only involves taking the options, i.e. no writting options
+- FX

+Assumptions:
+- all trades are in AUD
+- trading platform is ANZ for stocks, options and FX
+- trading platform for bitcoin is Coinbase
+- taxation is not considered

 ## How to run

 `python testEnv.py --env_name <asset-to-be-traded>`

-For example,
-`python testEnv.py --env_name stock`
+For example, `python testEnv.py --env_name stock`

 ## A screenshot of the trading process